Configuration management using profiles

 - Environment Confusion: Code becomes full of environment checks

-files, increasing the risk of accidental commits or hardcoding ad-hoc settings leads to inconsistent environments and hard-to-trace bugs during integration.
+These issues slow down development and create security risks.
+Developers end up juggling multiple .env files, increasing the risk of accidental commits or hardcoding ad-hoc settings leads to inconsistent environments and hard-to-trace bugs during integration.

 If not addressed systemically, it leads to engineering anti-patterns such as:

-file becomes unmanageable as services/modules multiply.
+.envProliferation: A single.envfile becomes unmanageable as services/modules multiply.
 Developers end up juggling multiple files, risking leaks (e.g., accidental commits) or misconfiguration.- Collaboration Overhead: Sharing

-files across teams ("env pingpong") creates friction and security risks, especially with API keys or credentials. - Fragmented State Awareness: Programs lack a unified way to detect their environment (dev vs. prod), leading to brittle, hardcoded conditionals.
+.envfiles across teams ("env pingpong") creates friction and security risks, especially with API keys or credentials. - Fragmented State Awareness: Programs lack a unified way to detect their environment (dev vs. prod), leading to brittle, hardcoded conditionals.

 Concept: Configuration Profiles

-variables, we’ll implement a system where the profile itself (dev, test, prod) determines how configurations are loaded.
+The approach outlined here uses a ConfigManager that relies on a config profiles.
+Instead of managing dozens of .env variables, we’ll implement a system where the profile itself (dev, test, prod) determines how configurations are loaded.

 Some example profiles: